Acceptance and Intolerance

 Touring the Space/Accessibility

-Communication between artist and client will remain strictly professional unless verbal consent is given to the contrary by both parties.
+Artist and client will be cognizant and respectful of their social media interactions.
+Communication between artist and client via social media will remain strictly professional unless explicit consent is given to the contrary by both parties.

 Please let us know...